 The SHC Podcast reveals some of what goes on in the Heaney Centre's unassuming houses on University Road, Belfast.
 Each episode features interviews, readings and performances from some of our writers, staff, students, visiting Fellows, alumni and friends.

-It is produced in a back room by Ian Sansom, Stephen Sexton, Rachel Brown, and Conor McCafferty.
-With original music by Nicholas Boyle.
+It is produced in a back room by Ian Sansom, Stephen Sexton, and Rachel Brown.
+With production and sound design from Chantal Ailsby, and original music by Nicholas Boyle.

 Episode 1: Saint Valentine's Day